1. Sport or target shooting

 2. Recreational hunting or vermin control

-You must produce a statutory declaration or official document signed by the owner or occupier of the land, the Director of the National Parks and Wildlife, or the Chief Executive Officer of the Forestry corporation established under section 6 of the Forestry Act 1920 giving permission to shoot a specified type of animal or vermin on specified land.
+You must produce a statutory declaration or official document signed by the owner or occupier of the land, the Director of the National Parks and Wildlife, or the Chief Executive Officer of the Forestry corporation established under Schedule 4, Section 7 of the Forest Management Act 2013 giving permission to shoot a specified type of animal or vermin on specified land.
 A copy of this document is required with your application.

 3. Primary production